verifa/learn/docs/tutorials/vault-k8s-operator/verinotes.md

 echo "username: $(kubectl get secret static-secret -n verinotes -o jsonpath='{.data.username}' | base64 -d) \
 	password: $(kubectl get secret static-secret -n verinotes -o jsonpath='{.data.password}' | base64 -d)"
 ```

+There's nothing too exciting about this, so let's next setup the demo application and it will use a dynamic secret to connect to the Postgres database.

 ## Dynamic Secrets